fyngyrz/aa_macro/feature-list.md

 	* Sentence casing - Tropic of consumption
 	* Title casing - Tropic of Consumption
 	* String interspersion
+	* sort lines:
+      * case-sensitive
+      * case-insensitive
+      * by integer at start of line
   * Variables
     * Locals suitable for by-page processing
 	* Globals suitable for by-document processing